 El Niño: 1997-1998 vs. 2015-2016

-These 1997-1998 and 2015-2016 El Niño animations were made from data collected by the TOPEX/Poseidon (1997-1998) and the OSTM/Jason-2 (2015-2016) satellites.
-On January 17, 2016, the Jason-3 mission was successfully launched and remains operational.
-Jason-2 and Jason-3 continue to provide an uninterrupted time-series that originated in 1992 with TOPEX/Poseidon.
-For the past 24 years, TOPEX/Poseidon, Jason-1, Jason-2 and Jason-3 have used space-based radar altimetry to collect sea surface height data of all the world's oceans.
-Here, these images are processed to highlight the interannual signal of SSH.
-The mean signal, seasonal signal, and the trend have been removed.
+Since 1992, TOPEX/Poseidon, Jason-1, Jason-2 and Jason-3 have successively used space-based radar altimetry to collect sea surface height data of all the world's oceans.
+These images are processed to highlight the interannual signal of SSH – the mean signal, seasonal signal, and the trend have been removed.

 To learn more, read What is sea-surface height?